Travel guide

 Conclusion

-Central America is more enjoyable with internet in your pocket: choose between an eSIM per country (more GB) or a regional plan (more convenient for crossing borders), calculate your GB by days, and have everything installed before you leave.
+Central America is more enjoyable with internet in your pocket: choose between an eSIM per country (more GB) or a regional plan (more convenient for crossing borders), calculate your GB by days, and install everything before you leave.
 This way, you'll cross volcanoes and customs without data blackouts.
 With an eSIM ready for your Central American route, you'll travel connected and without bill surprises.
-Check out the plans for the region and prepare your trip.
+Check out the regional plans and prepare your trip.

 Marc González Sáez